mcg1969/vecLibFort/README.md

 In these cases, there is a *preload* feature of Mac OSX's ``dyld`` system that can come in quite handy.
-The OS makes it possible to specify a library to be *preloaded* before the application, with a list of instructions to replace functions with alternate versions.
-To take advantage of this, we need to build a new shared library with the -DINTERPOSE flag set:
+The OS makes it possible to specify a library to be *preloaded* before the application, with a list of instructions to replace functions with alternate versions, a process known as *interposing*.
+The source file ``vecLibFort.c`` includes this interposing code, but it is wrapped with ``#ifdef VECLIBFORT_INTERPOSE`` to avoid clashing with the non-interposing code.

-    clang -shared -O -DVECLIBFORT_INTERPOSE -o libvecLibFortI.dylib vecLibFort.c \
-        -framework vecLib -install_name <path>/libvecLibFortI.dylib

-(There is no point in using ``-reexport_framework`` here.)
-Armed with this library, you can invoke the preloading system using the [``DYLD_INSERT_LIBRARIES`` environment variable][DYLD].
-For instance,
+To use this library, you must add the full path to ``libvecLibFortI.dylib`` to the [``DYLD_INSERT_LIBRARIES`` environment variable][DYLD].
+For instance, if it has been installed in the default location, the command

-    DYLD_INSERT_LIBRARIES=<path>/libvecLibFortI.dylib program
+    DYLD_INSERT_LIBRARIES=/usr/local/lib/libvecLibFortI.dylib program

 will run the program ``program`` but with the BLAS and LAPACK calls corrected.